mainmatter/mainmatter.com/_posts/2020-03-23-porting-a-site-to-ember-with-percy.md

 ---
-layout: article
-section: Blog
-title: "Porting a site to Ember using Percy"
+title: 'Porting a site to Ember using Percy'
-author: "Chris Manson"
+author: 'Chris Manson'
-github-handle: mansona
+github: mansona
-twitter-handle: real_ate
+twitter: real_ate
-topic: ember-guides
+topic: ember
+bio: 'Senior Ember Devleoper'
+description: 'something something'
+og:
+  image: /assets/images/posts/2020-03-23-porting-a-site-to-ember-with-percy/og-image.png
 ---

 This article will detail a technique where we used the visual testing service